leandromoreira/cdn-up-and-running/README.md

 end
 ```

-And run the tests, and the result is: only 16k requests with 773 errors.
+Run the tests, and the result is: only 16k requests with 773 errors.

 ```
 Running 10m test @ http://localhost:8081